preetoshii/foreigners/BEFORE_WE_BUILD.md

 - Is anything unnecessary for first life?

 **The milestones:**
-1. The skeleton speaks (static hello world)
+1. One character renders on screen
-2. The script drives the scene (parser)
+2. Script file controls what renders
-3. Assets are discovered, not hardcoded
+3. Assets load from folders automatically
-4. Characters talk to each other (two-person shot)
+4. Two characters in a conversation shot
-5. They have voices (gibberish audio)
+5. Gibberish audio plays for each line
-6. It plays itself (first life)
+6. Full automatic playback — FIRST LIFE

 ### 3. Test Assets
 Before building, you need placeholder assets: